 We will adopt a dual-class share structure immediately prior to the completion of this offering.
-The calculations in the table below are based on 180,437,706 ordinary shares outstanding on an as-converted basis as of the date of this prospectus, and 203,461,702 ordinary shares outstanding immediately after the completion of this offering, including, as the case may be, (1) 20,000,000 Class A ordinary shares to be sold by us in this offering in the form of ADSs, (2) 40,437,706 Class A ordinary shares redesignated and converted from our outstanding ordinary shares held by shareholders other than SINA and from our outstanding preferred shares, (3) 115,808,031 Class B ordinary shares redesignated and converted from our outstanding ordinary shares held by SINA, and (4) 3,023,996 Class A ordinary shares being issued to Ali WB in the concurrent private placement, being 10% of the total number of ordinary shares to be purchased by Ali WB pursuant to the exercise of its option, assuming that the underwriters do not exercise their over-allotment option.
+The calculations in the table below are based on 180,437,706 ordinary shares outstanding on an as-converted basis as of the date of this prospectus, ordinary shares outstanding immediately prior ordinary shares outstanding immediately after the completion of this offering, including, as the case may to the completion of this offering, and Class A ordinary shares to be sold by us in this offering in the form of ADSs, (2) Class A ordinary shares redesignated and be, (1) converted from our outstanding ordinary shares held by shareholders other than SINA and from our outstanding preferred shares, (3) ordinary shares redesignated and converted from our outstanding ordinary shares held by SINA, and (4) Class A ordinary shares issued to Ali WB upon the closing of this offering, being 20% of the total number of ordinary shares to be purchased by Ali WB pursuant to the exercise of its option. assuming that the underwriters do not exercise their over-allotment option.
 We intend to use the proceeds from the issuance of ordinary shares to Ali WB upon its option exercise to repurchase certain shares and vested options held by individuals who provided services to us at Alibaba's option exercise price.